nkhoudor/YAPlacePicker/README.md

 ## Example

-Example project is still in development.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Also you need to provide APIKEY inside ViewController.

 ## Requirements